kulak/sqlitemaint/README.md

 # sqlitemaint

+status: stable and thus does not have many updates.

 SQLiteMaint package is a specific SQLite database maintenance algorithm.
 It works well for simple database project schemas as long as changes are combined into a one file per DB version.

 The database maintenance is based on `user_version` SQLite pragma.
 When database is 1st created its `user_version` is set to 1.
 1st upgrade brings `user_version` to 2.
 Next upgrade brings it to 3 and so on.